 During the independence war in the 1820s, Tripoli was totally destroyed, and what we see today is a mixture of (many partially decayed but once beautiful) neoclassical buildings and newer office buildings and blocks of flats.
 The city has about 25,000 inhabitants and is located about 650 meters above sea level.
 Winters can be cold and wet and summers are slightly cooler than down on the coast – the latter could be an advantage.

-Maybe the finest spot in Tripoli is Filodendron Park (pic. left), not named after the plant of the same name, filodendron is Greek for "friend of the trees."
+Maybe the finest spot in Tripoli is Filodendron Park (pic. right), not named after the plant of the same name, filodendron is Greek for "friend of the trees."
 The park is beautifully laid out, a peaceful green lung in an otherwise car filled centre.
 A few cafes and tavernas tempt you to stay for a long time.